 - This is YOUR ideal day.
 This is not what everyone else thinks your ideal day should be.
 This is not what that voice in your head says you should be like.
 When I thought about my ideal day, there was a voice in my head that said “you are a terrible anti-social person for not wanting to be around people until mid-afternoon.”
 But if I’m honest with myself, that’s what I want and need.
+I’m a highly sensitive person and an introvert.
 I need a long stretch of time every day to do things by myself without talking to anyone or being interrupted.
 Even people that I love.
 So I told that voice to shove it and made a lot of alone time part of my ideal day.

 Create as many different versions of your ideal day as you want

-- It’s ok to have several different versions.
+- It’s okay to have several different versions of your ideal day.
 Most of us don’t want to live in Groundhog Day for the rest of our lives.
 You could have seven different versions for every day of the week.
 Or you could have different versions for different phases of life.
 My ideal day today is different from what my ideal day will be 10 years from now or 20 years from now.

 So let’s say you let your imagination run around like an excited puppy dog for a while and came up with your own version of an ideal day.
 Now what do you do with it?